benjj212/duplication-paper/README.md

 ## Methylation analysis
-The methylation status were generated using  and can be found in the additionnal file 1-8 of the publication
+The methylation status were generated as described in https://github.com/Gregor-Mendel-Institute/pyBsHap and can be found in the additionnal file 1-8 of the publication

 script: meythylation comparison_ref_vs_pacbio.R